SIUE-ITS/cluster-docs/docs/user_guides/data_management/transfer_files_command_line.md

 #### Using git

 [Git](https://git-scm.com/) is a source-code management program useful for version control and collaborative development.
-You can use `git` commands to manage code repositories and push and pull changes to and from CARC systems.
+You can use `git` commands to manage code repositories and push and pull changes to and from SIUE systems.
 We recommend using a central remote repository at services like GitHub, GitLab, or BitBucket.
-You can develop code directly on CARC systems in a Git repository in one of your directories and use the remote repository to back up and sync changes.
+You can develop code directly on SIUE systems in a Git repository in one of your directories and use the remote repository to back up and sync changes.
 You can also develop code on your local computer as part of a Git repository, push changes to a remote repository, log in to SIUE systems, and pull the changes to the corresponding repository located in one of your directories.

 Enter `man git` or `git --help` for more information.
 For even more information, see the official [Git documentation](https://git-scm.com/doc).